The Monumental Core of Park Güell is open every day of the year, in two time-bands:

 Will the Educational Community of nearby schools have access to the free-entry card?

-Yes, the regulations on entering the monumental zone of Park Güell, which come into force in October 2013, guarantee free entry to the Baldiri Reixac, Cor de Maria, Jesuïtes de Gràcia, Petit Virolai, Reina Elisenda and Turó del Cargol schools, including the children themselves, members of their families or persons accredited by the father/mother or legal representative.
+Yes, the regulations on entering the Monumental Core of Park Güell, which come into force in October 2013, guarantee free entry to the Baldiri Reixac, Cor de Maria, Jesuïtes de Gràcia, Petit Virolai, Reina Elisenda and Turó del Cargol schools, including the children themselves, members of their families or persons accredited by the father/mother or legal representative.

 Is there any specific programme for schools?

-Yes, there is the "Park Güell and schools” programme, which will give schools from European Union member countries a chance to visit the monumental zone on the following terms:
+Yes, there is the "Park Güell and schools” programme, which will give schools from European Union member countries a chance to visit the Monumental Core on the following terms:

 1) Visit with guide service and car park reservation at a price of € 62/group (VAT included).
 30 people maximum per each group.
 The conditions regulating the programme must be met.